-Man Group is one of the world’s largest independent alternative investment managers, and a leader in liquid investment strategies.
-Across its four investment managers (Man AHL, Man FRM, Man GLG and Man Numeric), Man Group has diverse hedge fund strategies and long only products spanning equity, credit, managed futures, convertibles, emerging markets and multi-manager solutions.
-At 31 December 2015, Man Group’s funds under management were $78.7 billion.
+Man Group is one of the world’s largest independent alternative investment management groups.
+Man Group’s managers (Man AHL, Man FRM, Man GLG and Man Numeric) have diverse long/short and long only strategies spanning equity, credit, managed futures, convertibles, emerging markets and multi-managers.
 The original business was founded in 1783.
 Today, Man Group plc is listed on the London Stock Exchange under the ticker EMG.L and is a constituent of the FTSE 250 Index.
-Man Group supports many awards, charities and initiatives around the world, including sponsorship of the Man Booker literary prizes.
+Man Group also supports many awards, charities and initiatives around the world, including sponsorship of the Man Booker literary prizes.
 Further information can be found at www.man.com.

 What is the Booker Prize Foundation?